jrsmith3/jrsmith3.github.io/content/data_file_workflow.md

 I don't use Windows, but I would be happy to post instructions on the same search from powershell or Windows file Explorer, [email](mailto:joshua.r.smith@gmail.com) me or pull request.

 Using the file naming scheme I suggest above gives one final advantage.
 File browsers and the shell will automatically list files in chronological order.

-(picture of `data` as viewed in file browser)
+In the bash shell:

 ```bash
 gamma:data jrsmith3$ ls